 Never dry clean your sleeping bag.
 Dry cleaning a sleeping bag results in damaging the natural oils present in the sleeping bag that provide the insulation.

 Feathered Friends strictly advises you not to dry clean the sleeping bag.
-If you’re bringing the sleeping bag for cleaning in a local laundry service, give them instructions to ensure correct care.
+If you’re bringing the sleeping bag for cleaning to a local laundry service, give them instructions to ensure correct care.

 Make sure that they are using cleaning methods that are appropriate for the sleeping bag.

-In any case, sleeping bag manufacturers recommend Rainy Pass for the sleeping bag laundry.
+In any case, sleeping bag manufacturers recommend Rainy Pass for sleeping bag laundry.